scottfr/SystemsBook/The Process of Modeling/Process of Modeling.md

 The first step to building a model is answering the simple question: *Why am I building this model?*

-This question seems obvious, but it is often hard to answer in practice.
+This question seems obvious, but in practice it is often hard to answer.
 Let's try answering it for our hamster population model: Why are we building this model?
 The truth is that so far we do not have a real understanding of this.

 Oftentimes, the lack of focus begins with the friend/client/colleague who commissioned the model.
-Laypeople frequently do not have a strong understanding of what modeling is,including what modeling can accomplish and what it cannot.
-Instead, your friend might have a simplistic view of a model, almost as if were a magic wand.
+Laypeople frequently do not have a strong understanding of what modeling is, including what modeling can accomplish and what it cannot.
+Instead, your friend might have a simplistic view of a model, almost as if it were a magic wand.
 He feels he just needs a model and then, *abracadabra*, it will solve his problem.
 His thought process on what to do with a model might be as bareboned as:

 1. Build Model.
 2. ...
 3. Hamsters Saved.

 Of course this is not the case.
-You build a model with a specific purpose in mind otherwise it will most likely accomplish nothing.
+You build a model with a specific purpose in mind, otherwise it will most likely accomplish nothing.
 Worse yet, when it comes to the hamsters, it will be too little too late.
 Your first action should be to work with your friend to make sure you have filled in the "..." step.
-The best way to do this is generally working backwards from the final step rather than working upwards from the first one.
+The best way to do this is generally working backwards from the final step rather than working forwards from the first one.
 For us that would be to first figure out how the hamster population is to be protected.

 Paradoxically, in order to answer the question of why we are building a model, we are going to need to ask many questions of our own.
 Why should we protect the hamsters?
 What risks do the hamsters face?
-What do the hamsters need to be protected?
+What do the hamsters need to be protected from?
 What avenues to obtaining these protections are there?
 What techniques to protecting the hamsters are most effective?
 Cheapest?
 Most expedient?
 And so on.
-We need to obtain a good understanding of the root cause of the problem you friend wants to tackle with this model and force out the concrete steps to getting there.
+We need to obtain a good understanding of the root cause of the problem your friend wants to tackle with this model and force out the concrete steps to getting there.

-After discussing this with your friend and the two of you come to the conclusion that you will need two things in order to reliably protect the hamster population.
+After discussing this with your friend let's say the two of you come to the conclusion that you will need two things in order to reliably protect the hamster population.
 First, government regulatory agencies need to pass (stronger) rules protecting the hamster habitat.
 Second, non-governmental organizations (NGO's) need to provide funds for hamster conservation and protection efforts.

 Using this, we can expand our plan with more details: